ASTM D4318 Atterberg Limits: Modern LL, PL, and PI Workflow for Geotechnical and CMT Labs

 • Populate boring logs and final geotechnical reports

 This means errors or inconsistent documentation slow down design, cause confusion in field operations, and create audit risks.
+Because these values flow directly into boring logs, lab reports, and design recommendations, even small documentation errors can create downstream delays and rework.

 ASTM D4318 Test Procedure (Step by Step)